 Check out the full list of our top picks when it comes to travel credit cards in Malaysia.

 And if you’re on the lookout for a new credit card, our ongoing promotion might interest you.
-Apply now for a Citi, Alliance Bank, or a Standard Chartered Bank credit card, right here on BBazaar Malaysia, and get a Huawei Y6 2018 phone, absolutely FREE!
+Get up to RM500 worth Petron Gift Voucher and Touch'N'Go card, absolutely FREE,, when you apply for a Citi, Alliance Bank or Standard Chartered Bank credit card, right here on BBazaar!
+APPLY TODAY!
 T&Cs apply.

 You may also like: